 — Viv’s 2018 Edinburgh Fringe show is VIVALICIOUS at Underbelly at 4.10pm from 1 to 26 Aug (13 off).
 Tickets here.
 Director: Jess Fostekew.
 Promoter: Bound & Gagged.
 For PR queries, contact firstname.lastname@example.org.
 Previews listed here.

-— Viv’s new book, acquired by Penguin in a five-publisher auction, is The Anna Karenina Fix: Life Lessons from Russian Literature (Fig Tree).
+— Viv’s new book, out in the UK in paperback June 07 2018, is The Anna Karenina Fix: Life Lessons from Russian Literature (Fig Tree).
 It has been bought by Abrams in the US (for publication October 2018) and by Individuum Publishing in Russia.
 Featured in Books of the Year in The Observer, The Spectator, The Sunday Telegraph and The Times.

 — Viv’s new two-part BBC R4 documentary on Russian comedy and Soviet satire (Oct 2017) is still on Listen Again.

 — Viv hosts We Are Women, shortlisted for Podcast of the Year at the 2017 Audio Production Awards: latest episode (“Traditions”) with Grace Dent, Jen Brister, Amber Butchart and Kate Watson-Smyth.

 — Viv’s 2017 show ANCHORWOMAN: WHEN THE NEWS GETS TOO MUCH ran at The Stand, Edinburgh, through August and had its finale at Zedel Piccadilly in September.
 As featured on: BBC R2’s Steve Wright Show and BBC R4’s Bringing Up Britain.

 — See Viv talking to Andrew Neil on BBC1’s The Daily Politics about news overload in the age of alternative facts here.